domo141/ioiomxtx/README.md

 mode, and in `server` mode on another.

 `mxtx` client binds unix domain socket where mxtx-aware client software can connect.
-Via this socket client sofware requests a command to be executed on server. `mxtx` client creates new "connection" and sends request to server, and bidirectional stdio between mxtx cliend and the program executed by server is then transferred (until EOF is received on either end).
+Via this socket client software requests a command to be executed on server. `mxtx` client creates new "connection" and sends request to server, and bidirectional stdio between mxtx client and the program executed by server is then transferred (until EOF is received on either end).

 `mxtx` does not handle any flow control -- usually the socketpairs it